Arrielle/weekend-challenge-4/readme.md

 - [x] Input field for a new task.

 ###When the Task is created, it should be stored inside of a database (SQL)
-- [ ] Set up a database with the correct rows
+- [x] Set up a database with the correct rows (ID, Task, Completed)
 - [ ] Set up an AJAX update to add task input to the database.

 ###Whenever a Task is created the front end should refresh to show all tasks that need to be completed.